-Plugins are software components that can be added to an existing computer program, such as Pressbooks, in order to provide additional features.

-There are three plugins that account holders can activate for each book within their account: H5P, Hypothes.is, and WP Quick LaTeX.
+Plugins are software components that can be added to an existing computer program, such Pressbooks, in order to provide additional features.1 book within their account: H5P, Hypothes.is, and WP Quick LaTeX.
 Only the Administrator for a book has the ability to do this.
 If you are the Administrator of more than one book, you will have to activate the plugins in each book you want them turned on in.